 That officer had answered, "That certainly cannot happen!
 Even if Yahweh himself would open the sky and send down some grain, that could not happen."
 And Elisha had replied, "Because you said that, you will see it happen, but you will not be able to eat any of the food!"
-20 And that is what happened to him.
+And that is what happened to him.
 The people who were rushing out of the city gate trampled on him, and he died.

-After Elisha had caused the son of the woman from the city of Shunem to become alive again, he had told her that along the road they saw clothes and equip- she should leave with her family and live ment that the soldiers from Aram had somewhere else for a while, because Yahland.
+After Elisha had caused the son of the woman from the city of Shunem to become alive again, he had told her that weh was going to send a famine in the him, he said to him, "Your friend Ben land.
 He said that the famine would last for seven years.
 So the woman had done what Elisha told her to do.
 She and her family had gone to live in the region of Philistia for seven years.

 After the seven years were ended, they returned to their home.
 The woman went to the king to request that her house and her land be given back to her.
-4 When she arrived, the king was talking with Gehazi, Elisha's servant.
+When she arrived, the king was talking with Gehazi, Elisha's servant.
 The king was saying to him, "Tell me all the great things that Elisha has done."
 While Gehazi was telling the king that Elisha had caused the son of a woman from Shunem to become alive again, that woman came in and requested the king to enable her to get her house and land back again.
 Gehazi exclaimed, "Your Majesty, this is the woman whose son Elisha caused to become alive again!"